mplatini/DesignPatterns/README.md

 DesignPatterns
 ==============

-Examples (by Platini) about all design patterns from GoF.
+Examples (by Platini) about all Design Patterns from GoF.

+Before, some definitions...

 - Creational Pattern -> Creational patterns are ones that create objects for you, rather than having you instantiate objects directly.
 This gives your program more flexibility in deciding which objects need to be created for a given case.